For Agents & Automated Systems

 All discovery files are served at the site root:

-- OpenAPI spec: /openapi.json — Full API schema with request/response models
+- OpenAPI spec: https://api.sigmagrid.app/openapi.yaml — Full API schema with request/response models

 - LLMs.txt: /llms.txt — LLM-friendly API description

 These files provide a stable contract for integration.
-The OpenAPI spec documents all 8 endpoints under https://api.sigmagrid.app.
+The canonical OpenAPI spec is at https://api.sigmagrid.app/openapi.yaml and documents all endpoints under https://api.sigmagrid.app.

 Core ideas for agents